Octaves0911/SeeVid/README.md

 * With this tool, the user will be able to maneuver to a particular clip by providing a link and description.
 * Our user-friendly website first authenticates the user then takes in a request.
 * When the user enters a URL and a query, our AI model processes the request and returns the appropriate timestamp that satisfies the given query along with the duration of the clip.
+* It can also detect the text in the clip and pinpoint the time intervals as per the provided keyword.
+* This will extract specific topics for students to help them in their online video lecture and also help the scholars in their conferences.

 # Built with